fvafrCU/documentation/inst/python/parse_markdown_comments.py_markdown.md

 #  markdown comments for various source files

-  extract markdown like comments from (source code) file, convert them to valid markdown and run pandoc on it.
+  extract markdown-like comments from (source code) file, convert them to valid markdown and run pandoc on it.
-  Since the comment characters for different languagues change, this program can be adjusted to use the comment character used in your file by command line arguments.
+  Since the comment characters for different languages change, this program can be adjusted to use the comment character used in your file by command line arguments.

   author: Dominik Cullmann
   copyright: 2014, Dominik Cullmann
   license: GPL v3.0
-  version: 0.1-2
+  version: 0.1-3
   maintainer: Dominik cullmann
   email: dominik.cullmann@forst.bwl.de
   status: prototype